stevenuray/reverse-polish-suray/README.md

 ## Known Issues
 * This project was initially intended to be available as a Gem for other ruby projects to use, however this functionality was not completed and there are a number of currently useless files related to this, such as `gemspec`, `version.rb`, etc.
 * The `reverse/polish/suray/` file structure is currently overly nested, but is related to the initial goal of making the project available as a Gem.
+* Running `ruby bin/rpn_suray` from the project root will cause unnecessary `+ is not a valid operator.` error messages.
+This is due to a relative path issue in the Operator module.
+The project must be run from within the `/bin/` folder, like `ruby rpn_suray`.

 # End-User Usage